 Allen is Principal Economic Advisor to the Climate and Sustainable Development Sector at the Inter-American Development Bank.

-Heidi J. Albers (Jo) is the Knobloch Wyoming Excellence Chair in Conservation Economics and Finance in the Haub School of Environment and Natural Resources and the Department of Economics and Finance at the University of Wyoming.
-She collaborates with EfD in Tanzania and Central America in the areas of forest, marine, and wildlife conservation and management.
+Heidi J. Albers (Jo) is the Wyoming Excellence Chair in Conservation Economics in the Department of Economics at the University of Wyoming.
+She collaborates with EfD in Tanzania, Central America, and Chile in the areas of forest, marine, and wildlife conservation and management.

-Maria A. Naranjo is Research Fellow for the Environment and Development Center for Central America.
-She is currently finishing her PhD. studies at the Development Economics Group in Wageningen University.
+Maria A. Naranjo is an international associate research fellow for the EfD Central America.
+She finished her PhD. studies at the Development Economics Group in Wageningen University.
 Her research is focus on understanding farmers' risk management strategies and preferences towards risk.
 She holds a master’s degree in environmental economics and natural resources.

 Jorge Rivera is an Associate Professor of Strategic Management and Public Policy at George Washington University.
 Currently, he is also a Visiting Research Fellow at CATIE in Costa Rica.